richardtguy/ibeacon/README.md

 ##Overview
 The goal of this project was to implement a practical system to switch on the Philips Hue lights in our house when either my girlfriend or I get home, and switch them off again when we're out.

-Although this can be done using the Philips Hue mobile app and 3rd-party services like IFTT, they can be slow to respond (we've fumbled for the lightswitch in the dark for a while before IFTT finally connects to the wifi and realises we're home) and neither really cope with the concept that more than one person might live in the same household (without some pretty ugly hacking).
+Although this can be done using the Philips Hue mobile app and 3rd-party services like IFTTT, they can be slow to respond (we've fumbled for the lightswitch in the dark for a while before the IFTTT app on my phone finally connected to the wifi and realised we're home) and neither really cope with the concept that more than one person might live in the same household (without some pretty ugly hacking).

 A more practical and elegant solution is to use [bluetooth beacon key fobs](https://www.beaconzone.co.uk/ibeacon/PC037-E) I picked up for £11 each.
 In this project, I've used a Raspberry Pi 3 with a Bluetooth LE USB dongle (the built-in bluetooth controller is busy [managing the flic buttons we use as manual light switches](https://github.com/richardtguy/flic-hue)...) to listen for the advertisment packets from the beacons, and so keep track of who's at home.
 If it hasn't heard from either beacon after a minute or so, it switches all the lights off - simple!